Privacy in Foundation Models: A Conceptual Framework for System Design

 \section{CONCLUSION}

-The proposed conceptual framework offers valuable support to stakeholders seeking to select appropriate patterns to ensure privacy in foundation model-based systems from various perspectives.
+We proopse a conceptual framework for evaluating the privacy sector of foundation model based systems.
+Our framework offers valuable support to stakeholders seeking to select appropriate patterns to ensure privacy from various perspectives.
 While the model can be applied across different domains, it primarily targets data-sharing software systems.
 Pattern selection is guided by contextual factors and their impact on system qualities.
 The model underwent evaluation and refinement, incorporating input from expert stakeholders.
 The results validate the model's ability to bring structure and reasoning to the decision-making process.

-In our future work, one of our primary goals is to explore additional \textit{trade-off decisions}, including considerations of system usability.
+One of our future goals is to explore additional \textit{trade-off decisions}, including considerations of system usability.
 We also recommend the development of an \textit{expanded pattern pool} to provide more detailed descriptions of each pattern.
 In addition, our intention is to create a tool for design guidance, and we invite other researchers to contribute to this pattern tool to facilitate them to design responsible AI systems.